GenomicsAotearoa/hts_workshop_mpi/level3/12-annotation.md

 #### Objectives

-* Understand the differences betweem nucleotide and protein sequence matching
+* Understand the differences between nucleotide and protein sequence matching
 * Be aware of which publicly available databases are appropriate for which data
 * Learn how to submit `BLAST` jobs to the NeSI cluster using `slurm`